danihodovic/.dotfiles/distro-notes.md

 ## Customizing a 68 key mechanical keyboard (Magicforce) to swap caps, escape, tilde, grave
 The keyboard has only 68 keys and therefore maps Esc, tilde and grave into one key.
-By default this forces you to use the modifier and shift keys for tilde which we dont want.
+By default this forces you to use the modifier and shift keys for tilde which we don't want.

 Add the following rule in /usr/share/X11/xkb/symbols/capslock

     partial hidden alphanumeric_keys
-    xkb_symbols "swapescape" {
+    xkb_symbols "swapescape68keys" {
         key <CAPS> { [ Escape ] };
         key <ESC>  { [ asciitilde ] };
         key <TLDE> { [    asciitilde, grave ]       };
-    }

-and call
+    };

+Clear the cache:

+    sudo rm /var/lib/xkb/*.xkm

+Reconfigure xkb-data:

+    sudo  dpkg-reconfigure xkb-data

+Reboot

+Enable it with:

-    setxkbamp -option swapescape
+    setxkbamp -option swapescape68keys

+# Figure out how to recompile and reload xkb settings

 # Lubuntu:
 ## How to add shortkeys:
 Run `openbox --reconfigure` to generate the xml file.
 Add to `.conf/openbox/lubuntu-rc.xml` in keyboard entries